IonutBT03/hemsty/LONGDESCRIPTION.md

   * **boolean**: `true` or `false`
   * **float, num, number**: Any rational number, written as a decimal.
 Min/Max refers to the Value.
   * **int, integer**: Positive or Negative Whole Numbers.
 Min/Max refers to the Value.
-  * **str, string**: Letters and or Letters and numbers mixed.
+  * **str, string**: Letters and/or Letters and numbers mixed.
 Min/Max refers to the Character Length.
   * **url**: A valid URL/Link.
   * **channel**: A Discord channel id or mention.
   * **guild**: A Discord Guild ID.